Steeler crawler information

 3. Robots meta tags

-4. You can also protect your contents in a file-by-file manner with robots meta tags.
+4. If you can edit HTML sources (or templates), you can also protect the contents in a file-by-file manner with robots meta tags.
 In a nutshell, if you put

 <META NAME="robots" CONTENT="noindex,nofollow">

-in the head of your HTML documents, Steeler will not follow the links within the documents.
+in the header of your HTML documents, Steeler will not follow the links found in the documents.

 How Steeler behaves